ciscops/viptela-workshop/exercises/2-1/README.md

 sp1                        : ok=1    changed=0    unreachable=0    failed=0
 ```

-Note 2 important points here:
+>Note 2 important points here:
+>

-1. Only a single task was executed during the playbook run (You no longer can see the serial number and IOS version being displayed)
+>1.
+Only a single task was executed during the playbook run (You no longer can see the serial number and IOS version being displayed)
+>

-2. The output of the show commands is not being displayed.
+>2.
+The output of the show commands is not being displayed.

 #### Step 3